What We Know: Family Separation And 'Zero Tolerance' At The Border

 Since early May, 2,342 children have been separated from their parents after crossing the Southern U.S. border, according to the Department of Homeland Security, as part of a new immigration strategy by the Trump administration that has prompted widespread outcry.

+On Wednesday, President Trump signed an executive order reversing his policy of separating families — and replacing it with a policy of detaining entire families together, including children, but ignoring legal time limits on the detention of minors.

-Here's what we know about the policy, its history and its effects:
+Here's what we know about the family separation policy, its history and its effects:

-Does the Trump administration have a policy of separating families at the border?
+Did the Trump administration have a policy of separating families at the border?

 Yes.